8base/old-documentation/8base-console/graphql-api/queries/aggregation-query.md

 *For the sake of the following examples, let's consider a scenario where a table called `Posts` exists, having expected fields and relations like `title`, `body`, `author`, etc.*

-### Aggregation queries
+### Using aggregators in queries
 You can fetch aggregations on nodes using an aggregation query.
-Currently the available aggregation function is count.
+Currently the available aggregation function is `count`.

 **Query**
 ```javascript